oapostrophe/HeartNet/reports/Introduction Rough Draft.md

 As you can see, increasing the batch size with 400x400 images did not lead to improvements in the error_rate (from 0.285 error rate in epoch 3 batch_size=24 to 0.285 error rate in epoch 3 batch_size=32).
 Our testing needs to further check the increase from a batch size of 16 to a batch size of 24 for 400x400 images.

+The RNN we created was unsuccessful: we observed that throughout the entirety of the training process, the cost fluctuated drastically from training sample to training sample, rotating among the values of 0.0, 50.0 and 100.0.
+Since the training cost exhibited no decreasing or stabilizing patterns, we conclude that our RNN failed to learn.

-Our results suggest the feasibility of image-based EKG classification in clinical practice, although also point to the need for future work to augment transfer learning with other problem-specific techniques to attain accuracy high enough for clinical application, where the acceptable error rate is very low.
+Our CNN results suggest the feasibility of image-based EKG classification in clinical practice, although also point to the need for future work to augment transfer learning with other problem-specific techniques to attain accuracy high enough for clinical application, where the acceptable error rate is very low.
 Missing a Myocardial Infarction could result in lack of treatment that could potentially cause outcomes up to death, while false positive diagnosis could potentially subject a patient to unnecessary invasive procedures with similarly severe consequences.
 Error rates in STEMi classification by Emergency Room Physicians are approximately 3% (5), and prior non-image based work has achieved a similar level of accuracy.
 However, our classifier already substantially outperforms general physicians and Emergency Room Residents, who have been found to have accuracy rates of 70% and 68% respectively (6).
 It also outperforms the non-neural network based algorithm used in the LifePak 12, one of the most popular devices for pre-hospital 12-lead EKG acquisition by EMS, which one study noted only detected 58% of STEMIs (7)

 ## Ethics
 Our work touches on a number of ethical issues and dilemmas, including: